eleonoradps/eleonoradps.github.io/DocTechNetwork.md

 ![](https://eleonoradps.github.io/DocTechNetworkNeko/secondbug3.PNG)

 The problem was that BULLET and EGG had the same component ID, making my egg disappear when the game started after the countdown.

+## Picking up eggs, score & win

+My next problem was picking up eggs and making them count in the score.
+I was able to make the eggs disappear when the player went on them just fine, however, the score wouldn't update.
+That was due to the fact that there was health instead of score in the game.
+I only had to change the code from "health" to "score" and change a few lines of code.
+Here's the result :